 Like a stepping stone effect, when we shift our emotional response, we can also shift our thinking process.
-This ultimately helps us shift our consciousness as a whole to the present moment and reduce anxiety and stress.
-Eucalyptus oil carries the vibration of expansion and freedom.
+This ultimately guides us and shifts our consciousness as a whole to the present moment, reducing anxiety and stress.
+Eucalyptus oil also carries the vibration of expansion and freedom.
 It is an oil of emotional liberation, assisting us to let go of stuck emotions and old patterns of being harsh and judgmental of ourselves.”

 You can use essential oils in both saunas and steam rooms.
 But which of the two is better?
 Keep reading to know.